seanmft/Upload/README.md

 # Upload
-class suite to create a predictable file upload interface
+class suite to create a predictable file upload inter